- Library Materials Funds

 The purpose of the juvenile collection is to support the literacy instruction program of the Education Department and to provide a collection of notable and award winning juvenile books (Newbery, Caldecott, Coretta Scott King, etc.).
 These materials are collected and cataloged within the main collection.

-The Special Collections department includes both the rare books collection and the University archives.
-Collected in the university Archives are the written and photographic record of the history of the University.
-This collection serves as a depository of archival and historical materials for all offices, departments and divisions of the University.
+The Special Collections department includes both the rare books collection and the University Archives.
+Collected in the University Archives are the written and photographic records of the history of the University.
+This collection serves as a repository of archival and historical materials for all offices, departments and divisions of the University.
+Materials from Special Collections do not circulate.

 Special Collections does not systematically collect material on Virginia and Fredericksburg as these materials are collected in the Virginiana Collection of the Central Rappahannock Regional Library.